It is important for everyone’s enjoyment and safety, to abide with our basic ‘rules’ on any of our tours.

 Don’t overtake any vehicle, unless directed by the police, the actual driver, or a ride captain.
 Be courteous, ride defensively.
 Things are a little weird here.
 Never ride more than two abreast.
 Single file whenever asked, or when sense requires same.
 Like on roads with no shoulders.
 Don’t endanger anyone.

 If you are requested to take a ride in the sweep vehicle you must please comply.
 If you want to ride in a sweep / support vehicle – just tell your ride captain.
 Try only make such a switch at a designated water stop.
 Your ride captain is your go-to guy.

 Don’t use your phone, earphones, ipod or listen to music while cycling with us. mySOS is a handy app that we use for emergencies and available for free on https://www.mysos.co.za/download.html.

 You are responsible for ensuring your security, on and off the bicycle.
 If someone really wants your bike, give it to them.
 Yes, muggings can happen.
 But has never happened on our tours.

 Be on time.
-The event will not be delayed if you fail to show up on time.
+Be early.
+For alles.
+The starts will not be delayed if you fail to show up on time.
 The Tour will take place regardless of bad weather.
-It will only be cancelled, re-routed or stopped for reasons of safety and at the discretion of the organizers.
+It will only be cancelled, re-routed or stopped for reasons of safety and at the discretion of the organizers – we won’t discuss it too much.
 We have done this before and will be forced to do so again.
-Ask Jan how cool it was going over Bainskloof in 2016.
+Ask Ellen how cool it was going over Bainskloof in 2016.